Mulled Rum

 About Mulled Rum

 Mulled Rum is a variation of the popular winter drink, Mulled Wine.
-To make this cocktail, water is simmered with spices and orange slices until it is infused with all the spicy and tangy flavors.
+To make this cocktail, water is simmered with spices and orange slices until it is infused with the spicy, tangy flavors.
 Dark rum is added to this spiced water, and the drink is served hot.

 It is a perfect drink for winter evenings when you are looking for something warm and relaxing.

-To make things quicker, you can make a large batch of spiced water and refrigerate it.
-Whenever you want to serve this drink, just heat the water and add rum to it and a quick winter cocktail is ready in no time.
+To make things go more quickly, you can make a large batch of spiced water and refrigerate it.
+Whenever you want to serve this drink, just heat the water, add rum, and a quick winter cocktail is ready in no time.

 Pro Tips By Neha